Research

 Development as a Researcher.

 Throughout my time in the Information Science & Learning Technologies Ph.D. program, my research interests and capabilities have developed substantially.
 I entered this program knowing that assisting underrepresented populations in technology-driven learning environments was a passion of mine, but a refinement of that interest was needed.
-While I am still passionate about the needs of all underrepresented populations, my research now focuses on neurodivergent populations, especially those with ADHD.
-Specifically, I am interested in the cognitive differences associated with ADHD, how modern technological environments present both unique challenges and affordances in light of these differences, and how the intersection of these two impacts psychological constructs such as motivation and self-efficacy.
+While I am still passionate about the needs of all underrepresented populations, my research now focuses on neurodivergent populations.
+Specifically, I am interested in the cognitive differences associated neurodivergency, how modern technological environments present both unique challenges and affordances in light of these differences, and how the intersection of these two impacts psychological constructs such as motivation and self-efficacy.
 This focus is much more specific and actionable than the broad interests I had when entering the program.
 Furthermore, I have become more skilled in a variety of research methodologies.
 Through my coursework and research assistantships, I have honed my skills in qualitative and quantitative methods.
 I have also spent time developing my skills in text-mining and natural language processing using Python programming.
 Engaging with these methods has also shaped my epistemological beliefs, particularly regarding how reality can be understood and studied, as will be discussed further below.
 In the tabs below, I have outlined three research focus areas.
 These summarize my specific research interests.
 Click each tab to read more about the focus areas.
 Below the tabs is a list of my current scholarly presentations and publications.
 Though many of these do not directly tie to my aforementioned specific research interest, each does, in some way, implement methodologies, theories, or frameworks that have shaped my current research trajectory.

 Areas of Focus.

-Attention-Deficit Hyperactivity Disorder (ADHD) & Executive Functions.
+Neurodiversity & Executive Functions.

 Publications & Presentations.

-Moulaison-Sandy, H. & Thach, H. (accepted).
+Moulaison‐Sandy, H., & Thach, H. (2025).
 The Wicked Problem of AI: Information Avoidance, Uncomfortable Knowledge, and ChatGPT in Scholarly Communication.
-Proceedings of the Association for Information Science and Technology.
-Washington, DC: Association for Information Science and Technology (ASIS&T).
+Proceedings of the Association for Information Science and Technology, 62(1), 1030–1035. https://doi.org/10.1002/pra2.1334

-Ridenour, L. E., Thach, H., & Knudsen, S. (accepted).
+Ridenour, L., Thach, H., & Knudsen, S. E. (2025).
 Library Genesis to Llama 3: Navigating the Waters of Scientific Integrity, Ethics, and the Scholarly Record.
-Proceedings of the Association for Information Science and Technology.
-Washington, DC: Association for Information Science and Technology (ASIS&T).
+Proceedings of the Association for Information Science and Technology, 62(1), 1063–1069. https://doi.org/10.1002/pra2.1340

 Cho, H., Lee, W.-C., Thach, H., & Hirt, J. (2025).
 Evaluating video game moods and their separability based on user-generated reviews.
 Journal of Documentation, 81(2), 545–565. https://doi.org/10.1108/JD-10-2024-0247

 Gould, H., von Gillern, S., Boyd, H., & Griffin, J. (2024).
 Mission Vita Nova: Gaming for media literacy and digital citizenship.
 In J. Cohen & G. Solano (Eds.), Proceedings of the Society for Information Technology & Teacher Education International Conference (pp. 53–60).
-Las Vegas, NV: Association for the Advancement of Computing in Education (AACE). https://www.learntechlib.org/primary/p/224020/
+Las Vegas, NV: Association for the Advancement of Computing in Education (AACE).

 Publications